rowebyrowe/n8n-nodes-doc-filler/README.md

-# n8n-nodes-doc-fill
+# n8n-nodes-doc-filler

-**n8n-nodes-doc-fill** is a custom node package for [n8n](https://n8n.io/) that allows you to programmatically extract PDF form field info, fill PDF forms, and add text to PDFs from your n8n workflows.
+**n8n-nodes-doc-filler** is a custom node package for [n8n](https://n8n.io/) derived from [n8n-nodes-doc-fill](https://github.com/n8n-io/n8n-nodes-doc-fill) that allows you to programmatically extract PDF form field info, fill PDF forms, and add text to PDFs from your n8n workflows.
 It contains three nodes:

-* **Doc Get Form Info** – Analyze a PDF and extract information about all form fields present in the document.
+* **Doc Get Form Fields** – Analyze a PDF and extract information about all form fields present in the document.
 * **Doc Fill** – Retrieve and fill PDF form fields based on provided keys and values.
 * **Doc Create Field** – Add custom text at specified coordinates on a PDF page.